 Can’t you see this tasting really good with some crunchy garlic bread, too?!

-For some other veggie + pasta dishes, check out my Spaghetti Stuffed Bell Peppers, One Pot Pumpkin Tomato Pasta (uses a different method than this one), and Lentil Pasta Primavera with Frozen Vegetables.
+For some other veggie + pasta dishes, check out my One Pot Veggie Mac and Cheese, Spaghetti Stuffed Bell Peppers, One Pot Pumpkin Tomato Pasta (uses a different method than this one), and Lentil Pasta Primavera with Frozen Vegetables.

 One Pot Mushroom Spaghetti

 - 1 tbsp olive oil

 - 2 cloves garlic – minced or pressed

 - 1 tbsp fresh thyme – more to taste

 - 1/4 tsp black pepper